subygan/golang_learn/GO_BY_EXAMPLE.md

+---
+title: Learning golang using Go By Example
+emoji: 🐭
+layout: base
+---

 # go by example.
 Following eli bendersky's gobyexample.com tutorial the idea is to capture only things that were not clear in the go tour.